 Cacao trees are given room to breathe as tropical winds blow around all four sides, ensuring the cacao ripens to maximum flavor.
 Dedicated cocoa farmers "know" each tree personally and oversee the cacao fruit that is washed clean daily by the afternoon thunderstorms.

 Take a break from the typical.
 Enjoy the lasting impression of organic chocolate, elegant flavors and steadfast USDA Certification - ethical and sustainable every step of the way.

 Savor the true flavor of pure chocolate and enjoy the benefits of buying bulk wholesale chocolate chips factory direct to receive real wholesale prices.

-You've probably heard that organic foods are better for you and better for the earth.
-But despite many people's legitimate concerns about the process to produce and distribute healthy food, few people know the details about what makes a chocolate real organic.
+You've probably heard that organic foods are the smarter choice for you and the earth.
+But despite many people's legitimate concerns about the process to produce and distribute food, few people know the details about what makes a chocolate real organic.
 Often, the terms "organic", "natural," "local" and "small batch" are used interchangeably when speaking of whole foods or foods that are without processing.

 All of these concepts are important for consumers who care about the quality of their food and global ecosystems.
-For this blog, however, I'm going to narrow in on what it means when you see "USDA Organic" and "Fair Trade" on a food label and why it's a good idea to choose those products to feed your family.
+When you see "USDA Organic" and "Fair Trade" on a food label it can be a good idea to choose those products to feed your family.

 If you remember experimenting with seeds back in school, you're aware of how everything that comes in contact with that little seed ends up as part of the growing plant.
 Perhaps you placed white flowers in water with food coloring and noticed how the leaves changed color as the dye was brought up through the stem of the plant.